RyouHikaru/learning-redux-ch-01/README.md

 # Chapter 1

-This chapter demonstrated the basic structure of Redux Toolkit.
+This chapter demonstrated the basic structure of Redux and usage of Redux Toolkit.

 This includes:
 * Slices